iafisher/iprecommit/README.md

 `iprecommit` comes with some built-in checks, such as `NoDoNotSubmit()` and `NewlineAtEndOfFile()`.
 You can also use `pre.command(...)` to define your own checks based on shell commands.
 These checks will pass as long as the shell command returns an exit code of 0.

 By default, `pre.command(...)` will just invoke the command.
 If you need to pass file names to the command, specify `pass_files=True`.
 Only changed files will be passed.
 You can constrain the files to be passed using `pattern`, which takes a list of glob patterns interpreted the same way as `fnmatch.fnmatch`, and `exclude`.
+If you need your command to be invoked one file at a time, pass `separately=True`.

 ### Writing your own checks
 `iprecommit` comes with some useful checks out of the box, but sometimes you need to write your own checks.
 Doing so is straightforward.